Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Methods

 \subsection{Sub-sampling of EMU-PS frames}

+The EMU-PS data covers an area containing approximately 220,000 catalogue sources \citep{2021PASA...38...46N} and can be used to generate approximately 365,000 sampled frames based on the scan parameters selected.
+This makes evaluating potential partitions more challenging, as it is not feasible to have experts inspect and classify the hundreds of thousands of frames produced by the scan.

+Sub-sampling can be used to make the evaluation of alternative complexity partitions in the EMU-PS data more feasible.
+Here the data size is reduced by selecting a subset from the original sample.
+Expert evaluation of this subset is more feasible on shorter time scales.

 Selecting sample frames from the EMU-PS scan to be evaluated by the zoo was done in two phases.
 The first phase involved blind unbiased sub-sampling (n=1528) by sampling proportionally across the distribution of complexity values.
 Sampling was performed on non-overlapping frames (using the first occurrence) without replacement.
 The second phase involved enrichment sampling (n=99) from a EMU-PS scan done at a stride length of 32 pixels, half the original stride length.
 The reduced stride length samples from the EMU-PS more thoroughly, and so can capture frames of higher complexity than the scan done at a stride length of 64 pixels, extending the tail of high-complexity values.
-Due to the much larger number of frames produced (n = 1.4 million) when using the smaller stride length, only frames above the 99.5th percentile complexity value were retained as part of the sample (n = 7,000).
-Sub-sampling was performed uniformly across this tail to produce the enrichment sample (n=99).
+Due to the much larger number of frames produced (n = 1.4 million) when using the smaller stride length, only frames above the 99.5th percentile complexity value were retained (n = 7,000) and sub-sampling was performed uniformly across these values to produce the enrichment sample (n=99).
+Sub-sampling was performed inward from the tails of the complexity distribution of samples produced from the complete scan, leaving out frames close to the median complexity value.
+Sub-sampling from within the this range was not deemed as necessary as discussed in detail in Appendix \ref{appendix:lefout}.

 The purpose of the enrichment sample was to supplement the tail of the 64 pixel stride sub-sample distribution with frames of complexity above the 99.5th percentile.
-The sample size for the zoo was limited (n=1627) to ensure all frames could be evaluated by a larger number of volunteers, however this results in poor sub-sampling from the far right (high complexity) tail.
+The sample size for the zoo was limited (n=1627) to ensure every frame could be evaluated with sufficient multiplicity to achieve consensus, however this results in poor sub-sampling from the far right (high complexity) tail.
 The enrichment sample was intended to provide better representation of the type of observations found within frames beyond the 99.5th percentile.
-Classification counts for each of the zoo classes are shown in table \ref{tab:zooclassification}.
-The enriched tail is shown in the comparative histograms in figure \ref{fig:Cumulative_Enriched}.

-The first phase of sampling allowed the completeness (also referred to as recall) to be assessed at a given complexity threshold.
-The enrichment sample creates a bias for the purpose of calculating completeness by over-representing high complexity objects in the total zoo sample and accordingly was not included in the non-bias sample used to assess completeness.